CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1/02-Integrate-Azure-Security-Center-and-Azure-Sentinel-for-Arc-enabled-servers.md

 # HOL-1: Exercise 2: Onboard Azure Arc enabled servers to Azure Sentinel and Security Center

-In the last excercise we had completed the onboarding of Linux VM and Kubernetes cluster on Azure Arc and verified it.
+In the last excercise, we had enabled Linux Machine and Kubernetes cluster on Azure Arc and verified it.
 Now let's see how to onboard your Azure Arc enabled server to Azure Sentinel and start collecting security-related events.
 Azure Sentinel provides a single solution for alert detection, threat visibility, proactive hunting, and threat response across the enterprise.

 ## Task 1: Onboard Azure Arc enabled servers to Azure Sentinel
 Azure Sentinel comes with several connectors for Microsoft solutions, available out of the box and providing real-time integration.
 For physical and virtual machines, you can install the Log Analytics agent that collects the logs and forwards them to Azure Sentinel.
 Arc enabled servers supports deploying the Log Analytics agent using the following methods: